-Fresno County Superintendent of Schools (FCSS): FCSS is the chair for the Education Subcommittee.
+The DSS Education Liaison positions were eliminated to increase the number of case- carrying social workers and reduce the number of cases a social worker managed.
+Social workers have recently been trained in education matters and processes.
+DSS administration are committed to collaboration with the School District Education Liaisons and the Office of Fresno County Superintendent of Schools that provide invaluable networking to FCSOC Subcommittee members and DSS concerning status and issues related to education of foster youth.
+The designee for the Office of Fresno County Superintendent of Schools is the chair for the Education Subcommittee.
 FCSS provided input on efforts and needs of foster youth in addition to services provided to students.
 This included applying for college, transportation, communication between districts and child welfare, and overall issues county-wide.
 FCSS assisted 130 seniors with financial aid applications (100% completion rate), including college and dorm applications and was the statewide midsize county winner for the FAFSA Challenge for the sixth consecutive year.
 In 2022-23, 668 foster youth were served.
-The county-wide education Foster Focus data base that is a county-wide data base that includes data from the state education CALPADS database, districts, child welfare and juvenile probation.
+The county-wide education Foster Focus database is a county-wide database that includes data from the state education CALPADS database, districts, child welfare and juvenile probation.
 The data has improved in quality with the addition of districts submitting data.
 This information is available to social workers to access student school information.
 FCSS trained social workers on education rights of foster youth, students with special needs, ways to support academic success, and provided information on the services provided by FCSS.
 This training will be provided to all social workers in 2023-24 under the education training project collaborative of Child Welfare and FCSS.